 4. Fado Irish Pub

-Incredibly, the fact is that traditional Irish pubs have not disappeared from Daintown Chicago, keeping their originality and authenticity in the atmosphere, design, cuisine, and, most importantly - in the beverages.
+Incredibly, the fact is that traditional Irish pubs have not disappeared among pubs in Chicago Downtown, keeping their originality and authenticity in the atmosphere, design, cuisine, and, most importantly - in the beverages.
 Fado Irish Pub is one of the best Irish pubs in Chicago.